raidgar98/KebabSerwerWithXlsx/README.md

 	https://www.youtube.com/watch?v=zMgbVN3uQ-E

 So i want to thank you.
+I don't know how to contact them to ask about license header or to say thank you so if u see this plesae contact me (bottom) :)

 This is first part of whole project which consist of this serwer and mobile app, also written in Qt (QML).